kristosh/Essentials-of-Machine-Learning/mathintro.md

 - First thing first, is to access a dataset of handwriting images (MNIST) that contains some annotation or label describing whats the digit representation of its image.
 - Each image $\mathbf{x}_i$ contains a label $t_i$.
 - We can split this dataset into two sets: training and test set.
-The training set we will make it use during the training phase that we will tune the parameters of the model.
+The training set we will use it during the training phase where we will tune the parameters of the model.
 - Them, the test set will be used for evaluating the quality of the tuned parameters of our new model.

 Having prepared our data now we can proceed in the so-called training process, which is usually as follows (another reminder that his is a very simplistic example):

 - We start by tuning these parameters $\mathbf{w}$ randomly.
-Having done that, now, we can calculate the output $\mathbf{y}$ using the previous linear equation $$\mathbf{y} = \mathbf{X} \cdot \mathbf{w}.
+Having done that, now, we can calculate the output $\mathbf{y}$ using the previous linear equation $\mathbf{y} = \mathbf{X} \cdot \mathbf{w}$.
 - However, given that we initialize the parameters $\mathbf{w}$ randomly there is not any quarantee that the values $\mathbf{y}$ could codify any meaningful information related to MNIST dataset.
 - Meanwhile, we already know how this output should be (the stored label information $\mathbf{t}$).
 - It is natural to measure the distance between the predictions $\mathbf{y}$ and the annotations $\mathbf{t}$ and then update the values of $\mathbf{w}$ in a way that this distance (think about the distance metrics we talked before) between the two vectors is minimized.
 - In this way, we can measure the total error between the model output and the real labels.
-This is called alternative loss function or error function.
+This is called alternatively `loss function` or `error function`.
 - Then we can use this loss output as a compass to modify our parameters $\mathbf{w}$ and direct them towards minimizing this entity.
 After all, we want to minimize this distance between correct label and the predicted values.
 - Throughout this course, we will analyze several key ways of tuning our parameters given this error calculation.